joshtenorio/monte-sc2/README.md

 # monte-bot

 ## About
-StarCraft II Bot built to play Terran.
+Monte is a StarCraft II Bot built to play Terran.
+Its architecture is based off of parts of CommandCenter and Suvorov/MulleMech I liked.